kannibalox/pyrosimple/docs/pyrotorque-tutorial.md

 * Load torrent files from `/var/rtorrent/watch/` without starting them
 * Use QueueManager to start torrents in a controlled manner
-* Move the data of completed torrents to a `/var/rtorrent/done`
+* Move the data of completed torrents to `/var/rtorrent/done/`

 All the configuration provided below should be placed under the `[TORQUE]` section in `~/.config/pyrosimple/config.toml`.
 The full